Luton: City of Culture bid and pilot year

+The bid was dropped in early 2020 as a result of low attendance, and the budget was redirected towards other art projects.

 Theatre and performing arts

 Luton is home to the Library Theatre, a 238-seat theatre located on the 3rd floor of the town's Central Library.
 The theatre's programme consists of local amateur dramatic societies, pantomime, children's theatre (on Saturday mornings) and one night shows of touring theatre companies.

 Luton is also home to the Hat Factory, originally as its name suggests, this arts centre was in fact a real hat factory.
 The Hat Factory is a combined arts venue in the centre of Luton.
 It opened in 2003 and since then has been the area's main provider of contemporary theatre, dance and music.
 The venue provides live music, club nights, theatre, dance, films, children's activities, workshops, classes and gallery exhibitions.

 Media

+Newspapers

+The Luton News, now online as Luton Today.
+Former journalists include comedy screenwriter David Renwick, author of One Foot in the Grave.